comicrelief/lambda-wrapper/README.md

 - [LoggerService](docs/services/LoggerService.md)
 - [SQSService](docs/services/SQSService.md)

 Access these via dependency injection.
-You've already seen an example of this.
-Pass the dependency class to `di.get()` to get its instance.
+You've already seen an example of this where we got `RequestService`.
+Pass the dependency class to `di.get()` to get its instance:

 ```ts
 export default lambdaWrapper.wrap(async (di) => {